Senior Vice President

 San Francisco & Tampa

-Joining ACG in 2021, Nan Keeton is a strategic revenue leader, delivering successful cultural program and venue projects and serving artists and communities.
-With more than 20 years of national leadership experience connecting the arts to broad and diverse audiences, Ms. Keeton has a deep understanding of the needs of arts and culture organizations, the economic realities they face, and the imperative to shape an equitable future that advances inclusion and belonging for all.
+Nan Keeton (she/her/hers) is a strategic revenue and external relations leader, who has delivered successful cultural program and venue projects serving artists and communities.
+With more than 20 years of national leadership experience connecting the arts to broad and diverse audiences, Keeton understands of the needs of arts and culture organizations, the economic realities they face, and the imperative to shape an equitable future that advances inclusion and belonging for all.

-Prior to joining ACG, Ms. Keeton served as Deputy Director, External Relations for the San Francisco Museum of Modern Art, where she was responsible for leading the capital campaign, annual fund, membership, communications, marketing, visitor experience, museum store, legal, and community gallery programs.
-In addition to completing a campaign that raised more than $610 million for the museum’s expansion, her leadership enlarged and diversified the donor community, doubling the museum’s annual fund and membership.
-The museum achieved more than 1 million visitors annually, with 48 percent of attendees under the age of 35.
-She also served as a key staff liaison to the board nominating group for the 70-member museum board, advancing a multi-year commitment to diversity.
+Prior to joining ACG, Keeton served as Deputy Director, External Relations for the San Francisco Museum of Modern Art where she was responsible for leading its capital campaign, annual fund, membership, communications, marketing, visitor experience, museum store, legal, and community gallery programs.
+In addition to raising more than $610 million for the museum’s expansion, her leadership enlarged and diversified the donor community which doubled the museum’s annual fund and membership.
+The museum achieved more than 1 million visitors annually, with 48% of attendees under the age of 35.
+She also served as a key staff liaison to the board nominating group for the 70-member museum board in advancing a multi-year commitment to diversity.